Course Outline

 Goal:

-Students to deeply consider their learning through the semester, and create a CV that reflects their own emerging counselling identity accurately and comprehensively.
+Students to deeply consider their learning through the trimester, and create a CV that reflects their own emerging counselling identity accurately and comprehensively.
 This will be accompanied with responses to common selection criteria for a hypothetical counselling role.
 Finally, a cover letter to the contact person is to be included.
 This document will be useful for them when applying for agencies for their placement experience during the next year of their studies.

 Product: Artefact - Professional